JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 The HOA and Kappes-Miller asked if I had any proof that the previous owners used the area.

-I sent them this arial photo showing the previous owners did use the area.
+I sent them this arial photo showing the previous owners did use the area.I did not receive a response.

-I did not receive a response.
+We asked the selling realtor to remove these items in the arial photo and more items

 <figure markdown>
   ![Use of Area](/img/Fence-2-Cropped.png)